adebola-io/whirlwind/docs/quick-intro/README.md

-# Quick Intro to Whirlwind.
+# Quick Intro to Whirlwind

 ## Installation